Francis Xavier: Goa and India

 Francis Xavier left Lisbon on 7 April 1541, his thirty-fifth birthday, along with two other Jesuits and the new viceroy Martim Afonso de Sousa, on board the Santiago.
 As he departed, Francis was given a brief from the pope appointing him apostolic nuncio to the East.
-From August until March 1542 he remained in Portuguese Mozambique, and arrived in Goa, then capital of Portuguese India, on 6 May 1542, thirteen months after leaving Lisbon.
+From August until March 1542 he remained in Portuguese Mozambique, and arrived in Goa, then the capital of Portuguese India, on 6 May 1542, thirteen months after leaving Lisbon.

 The Portuguese, following quickly on the great voyages of discovery, had established themselves at Goa thirty years earlier.
 Francis's primary mission, as ordered by King John III, was to restore Christianity among the Portuguese settlers.
 According to Teotonio R. DeSouza, recent critical accounts indicate that apart from the posted civil servants, "the great majority of those who were dispatched as 'discoverers' were the riff-raff of Portuguese society, picked up from Portuguese jails."
 Nor did the soldiers, sailors, or merchants come to do missionary work, and Imperial policy permitted the outflow of disaffected nobility.
 Many of the arrivals formed liaisons with local women and adopted Indian culture.
 Missionaries often wrote against the "scandalous and undisciplined" behaviour of their fellow Christians.

 The Christian population had churches, clergy, and a bishop, but there were few preachers and no priests beyond the walls of Goa.
 Xavier decided that he must begin by instructing the Portuguese themselves, and gave much of his time to the teaching of children.
 The first five months he spent in preaching and ministering to the sick in the hospitals.
 After that, he walked through the streets ringing a bell to summon the children and servants to catechism.
 He was invited to head Saint Paul's College, a pioneer seminary for the education of secular priests, which became the first Jesuit headquarters in Asia.